FrancescElies/windows-for-linux-and-macos-devs/README.md

-Even if they are not the same [sysinternals](https://learn.microsoft.com/en-us/sysinternals) seems to be the closest thing for instruments or dtrace on mac or strace and friends on linux.
+Even if they are not the same [sysinternals](https://learn.microsoft.com/en-us/sysinternals) seems to be the closest thing for _Instruments_ or _dtrace_ on mac or _strace, lsof_ and friends on Linux.

-Not windows but for MacOS and linux [brendangregg](https://www.brendangregg.com/overview.html) is worth to read.
+Not windows but for MacOS and Linux [brendangregg](https://www.brendangregg.com/overview.html) is worth to read.

 On linux: